Return of the Killer Tomatoes: Reception

 According to IMDb it grossed $5 million in U.S. sales.

-On Rotten Tomatoes, the film holds a rare score of 0% from 6 reviews, which means there are no favorable reviews.
-TV Guide described the film as being an "unnecessary sequel", and Emanuel Levy gave the film a rating of 2 out of 5, although some reviews were more favorable.
+On Rotten Tomatoes, the film holds a score of 0% from 6 reviews.
+TV Guide described the film as being an "unnecessary sequel", and Emanuel Levy gave it a rating of 2 out of 5.

+Retrospective reviews have been more favorable.
 JoBlo.com reviewer Jason Adams wrote, "The zany, self-referential style lends itself to an unending stream of gags, and overall more jokes work than don't."
 VultureHound's Lee Hazell wrote that "Return of the Killer Tomatoes has everything a comedy like this needs.
 An irreverent attitude towards filmmaking conventions, genre expectations and downright decency.
 The manic energy of the Marx Brothers.
 The wilfully gleeful stupidity of the Zucker films.
 The playfulness of Mel Brooks.
 The only thing they don’t have is action scenes with murderous tomatoes.
 For some reason, the plot dictates that they all get turned into Chippendales with machine guns.
 So that takes off a point."
 DVD Talk reviewer Adam Tyner wrote, "Its hyper-meta sense of humor was years (maybe approaching decades) before its time.
 Return of the Killer Tomatoes doesn't just break the fourth wall; it grinds it into a fine powder, mixes it with some hardwood mulch, and lets all manner of comedy and humor blossom from there".

 Chris Coffel, writing for Bloody Disgusting, in review of the Blu-ray edition of the film, wrote, "Return of the Killer Tomatoes has so many great jokes and little tidbits that you can’t possibly catch them in one viewing.
 It’s similar to The Simpsons in not only the level of humor it provides but that it’s a movie made for the VHS generation."
 Anthony Arrigo, reviewing the same edition for Dread Central, called the film a "zany riot. [...]
 Think the output of Zucker/Abrams back in their heyday, add a dose of Mel Brooks’ humor, and that's the direction for this sequel to the equally absurd Attack of the Killer Tomatoes (1978).
 One liners and sight gags fly with such frequency that it's almost impossible to hear and see every joke the first time around. [...] few films have ever taken comedy this meta.
 The actors don't break the fourth wall; the film itself breaks it!"

+Documentary

+Screaming Soup!
+Presents the Attack of the Killer Tomatoes Retrospective, a documentary film focusing on the history of the Attack of the Killer Tomatoes franchise with interviews including cast and crew from Return of the Killer Tomatoes, was released in February 2023 on YouTube.